DuPage County, Illinois: Government

 The county is divided into six districts.
 Each district elects three members to the County Board in staggered two-year and four-year terms.
 The Chairman of the County Board is the chief executive officer of DuPage County, and is elected countywide every four years.

 DuPage County is part of Regional Office of Education #19 which is coterminous with the county's corporate boundaries.

-The County Board is controlled by the Democratic Party by an 11 to 7 margin.
+As of December 2022, the DuPage County Board is controlled by the Democratic Party by an 11 to 7 margin.

 Politics

 DuPage County was historically a stronghold of the Republican Party, and a classic bastion of suburban conservatism.
-In recent years, DuPage County has joined other suburban counties outside large U.S. cities trending Democratic in presidential election years since the 1990s.
-The county continues to lean Republican in state and local politics, however in the 2018 Illinois gubernatorial election, J. B. Pritzker became the first Democratic candidate for the governorship to win the county in more than 100 years.
+In recent years, DuPage County has joined other inner-ring suburbs outside large U.S. cities trending Democratic in presidential election years since the 1990s.
+The county also leans increasingly Democratic in state and local politics.
+In the 2018 Illinois gubernatorial election, J. B. Pritzker became the first Democratic candidate for the governorship to win the county in nearly 100 years.
+DuPage County voters backed Pritzker in his 2022 re-election bid by a large margin.